crypt0rr/kb/content/tools/framework/crackmapexec/cme-smb/index.md

 [*] slinky                    Creates windows shortcuts with the icon attribute containing a UNC path to the specified SMB server in all shares with write permissions
 [*] spider_plus               List files on the target server (excluding `DIR` directories and `EXT` extensions) and save them to the `OUTPUT` directory if they are smaller then `SIZE`
-[*] spooler                   Detect if print spooler is enabled or not [*] test_connection           Pings a host
+[*] spooler                   Detect if print spooler is enabled or not [*] teams_localdb             Retrieves the cleartext ssoauthcookie from the local Microsoft Teams database, if teams is open we kill all Teams process
+[*] test_connection           Pings a host
 [*] uac                       Checks UAC status
 [*] wdigest                   Creates/Deletes the 'UseLogonCredential' registry key enabling WDigest cred dumping on Windows >= 8.1